skalenetwork/skaled/README.md

 ### OS requirements

-Currently skaled builds and runs on Ubuntu 16.04 and 18.04
+Skaled builds and runs on Ubuntu 16.04 and 18.04

 ### Clone repository